-The total meltwater, M{tot} , is then found by integrating Equation (4) over the winter period.
-Together, Equations 2-4 permit calculation of, for any given step height, the step and cavity lengths required for basal melt generation to balance cavity opening from accelerating sliding over winter.
-We use this simple calculation to test the feasibility that cavities in winter are completely isolated.
+The total meltwater, M{tot} , is then found by integrating Eq.
+(4) over the winter period.
+Together, Eqs.
+(2)-(4) permit calculation of, for any given step height, the step and cavity lengths required for basal melt generation to balance cavity opening from accelerating sliding over winter.
+We use this simple calculation to test the feasibility of cavities in winter being completely isolated.